buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com) JULY 2012 - PRESENT

-Back with my good friends at The Economist working on some short-term projects.
+Back with my good friends at The Economist!

+Recently completed a project to decouple the Economist paywall from Drupal and help move The Economist towards a service-oriented archiecture.
+This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine and phantom.
+The application also utilises local storage to store pre-compiled paywall templates.

+Currently working on the Economist mobile project - driving the mobile wallpage implementation as well as working on some high profile mobile entry points (login and registration pages) as well as a larger initiative to start placing more diverse Economist content behind the paywall.

 Also assisting with their migration to git (including developer training and working with sysadmin to modify deployment and CI process accordingly).
 Have also been made a core committer which essentially makes me a final checkpoint on code going into the Economist codebase.

 Have also made a couple of trips to the Tower (where the journalists live) to introduce the graphics and front end team to the joys of selenium testing.

-Recenly completed a project to decouple the Economist paywall from Drupal and help move The Economist towards a service-oriented archiecture.
-This project is pure javascript (with an admixture of jquery and underscore), tested using jasmine and phantom.
-The application also utilises local storage to store pre-compiled paywall templates.

-Currently working on the Economist mobile project, starting with a mobile paywall.

 ### [UNBOUND](http://unbound.co.uk) JUNE 2011 - JUNE 2012